Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 The trio glanced at one another, then back at him.
 He explained before any of them could query him.

-"Look...We hafta assume that BIG HOTEL have satellite coverage across this shit.
+"Look...
+We hafta assume that BIG HOTEL have satellite coverage across this shit.
 Now we know they’re active, or gonna *be* active, and to a satellite *Misfit* is gonna stick out like a giant chunk of steel and radioisotopes where there shouldn’t be one. *Maybe* we can disguise the village - Ain’t no way we can disguise a ship."

 "What about the jump array?"
 Xiù asked.
 "And the concrete foundations we laid down?
 Won’t those stand out too?"

 "Yeah, but they’re expendable and they’re less of a juicy target.
 A couple’a concrete foundations would probably just get stepped on by abrogators. *Misfit* could invite anything up to a nuke or a Rod From God.
 And then there’s wormhole suppression, air interception if you try and take off..." he ticked off on his fingers.
 "The *only* smart play here is to sideline your ship, and that means sidelining *you.* And yeah, I **know** it sucks and I’d hate it too, but it’s happening.
 Don’t argue with me on this."

 As he’d known she would, Allison looked as though she wanted to educate Coombes on the finer points of Bostonian vernacular. *‘Looked as though’* was where it stopped, however: Instead she sighed, nodded and tried to relax.
-"It...I hate it, but that all makes sense," she agreed.
+"It...
+I hate it, but that all makes sense," she agreed.

 Julian glanced back at the two emplacements behind him.
 "You fellas aren’t fully covered, though.
-If you and Daar are going up in one ship and we’re going away in the other...That doesn’t leave a lot here to protect the People."
+If you and Daar are going up in one ship and we’re going away in the other...
+That doesn’t leave a lot here to protect the People."

 "I know.
-We need a rifle covering that stream bed to the north," Coombes agreed, "And frankly...Your ship needs its pilot and engineer, but it can do without its field researcher for this."
+We need a rifle covering that stream bed to the north," Coombes agreed, "And frankly...
+Your ship needs its pilot and engineer, but it can do without its field researcher for this."

 "Back the fuck up - !"